 To submit your PDF application, you'll need:

-• owner's consent to a development application (PDF) form
+- owner's consent to a development application (PDF) form

-• contact and land details (online or PDF) application form
+- contact and land details (online or PDF) application form

-• development application (DA) and associated forms or attachments including sketches/plans of existing and proposed improvements to be lodged with the assessment manager.
+- development application (DA) and associated forms or attachments including sketches/plans of existing and proposed improvements to be lodged with the assessment manager.

-Note: The department requires the components of the development application clearly showing the proposed development but does not generally require the full development application, such as engineer drawings.
+Note: The department requires the components of the development application clearly showing the proposed development but does not generally require the full development application, such as engineer drawings. - a letter of support from the applicant, if you are acting on their behalf

-• a letter from the leaseholder or trustee, if the development application relates to a secondary interest in the land (e.g. sublease, trustee lease).
+- a letter from the leaseholder or trustee, if the development application relates to a secondary interest in the land (e.g. sublease, trustee lease)

 We will assess your application against legislative requirements.
 We will seek the views of other stakeholders (e.g. state, regional and local agencies) and inspect the land if required.